Gate receipts

 Gate receipts, or simply "gate", is the sum of money taken at a sporting venue for the sale of tickets.

 Traditionally, gate receipts were largely or entirely taken in cash.
-Today, many sporting venues will operate a season ticket scheme, which will mean they allocate a proportion of season ticket monies when announcing gate receipts for a particular event.
+Today, many sporting venues will operate a season ticket scheme, which means they allocate a proportion of season ticket monies when announcing gate receipts for a particular event.

 "Gate" is also sometimes used in reference to the number of people in attendance.

 Association football

 In the English Football League, gate receipts usually go to the home team, however, for cup matches, the gate is split with the other club, after deduction of expenses.
 Prior to 1983, a percentage of league game gate receipts were given to the away club.
 The league also charged a levy on the gate receipts.
 Home clubs receive gate compensation money from a pool if a game is postponed due to the away team being involved in an FA Cup or EFL Cup match.

 In the Scottish Football League the entire gate receipts of all league matches and play off matches (including abandoned or replayed matches) are retained by the home club.